FAQ

 Additional policy direction includes provisions for Dark Sky initiatives, which considers light impacts on the environment, guides placement and design of lighting, and minimizes the amount, area, and duration of illumination.
 Water and energy conservation policy direction are in alignment with the mandates of the provincial Land Stewardship Act and the Calgary Metropolitan Region Board (CMRB) and will encourage green energy technology and water conservation initiatives within the development.

 The Oxbow ASP’s land conservation aligns with direction in the CMRB’s Growth Plan, which provides policy direction for clustered development, which, in turn, promotes land conservation.
-This is based on the principle that if growth occurs in a more dense form (i.e. create comprehensively designed communities as opposed to individual lots) within preferred growth districts, and if the community can be fully serviced with and water, waste water, and storm systems, land can be conserved elsewhere in the community to maintain priority agricultural, ecological and habitat preservation areas.
+This is based on the principle that if growth occurs in a denser form (i.e. create comprehensively designed communities as opposed to individual lots) within preferred growth districts, and if the community can be fully serviced with and water, wastewater, and storm systems, land can be conserved elsewhere in the community to maintain priority agricultural, ecological and habitat preservation areas.

 In 2014, Bison Historical Services Ltd. (Bison) conducted a Historical Resource Impact Assessment (HRIA) on the Oxbow lands.
 This study was previously submitted and reviewed by Foothills County.